-HC/AG-22: Forces on Obstacles in Rotor Wake GROUP FOR AERONAUTICAL RESEARCH AND TECHNOLOGY IN EUROPE UNITED KINGDOM wake.
-Once airbome a sling load comes under the influence of aerodynamic forces and moments associated with its size, shape, mass, and Helioopters are largely employed in missions within "confined areas", regions where the flight of obstacle operations.
+GROUP FOR AERONAUTICAL RESEARCH AND TECHNOLOGY IN EUROPE ARTEUR wake.
+Once airbome a sling load comes under the influence of aerodynamic forces and moments associated with its size, shape, mass, and Helicopters are largely employed in missions within "confined areas", regions where the flight of obstacle operations.
 A helicopter sling load is helicopter is limited in some direction by terrain or by the presence of obstructions, natural medical services, ship-based rotorcraft operations are some examples of near-ground and nearanother, yet particular, case of obstacle subjected to forces produced by its interaction with the rotor emergency manmade.
-Rescue operations.
-Background transport speed. the ю ground are the main factors due to which the wake generated by the obstacle may result in: (a) high compensatory workload for the pilot and degradation of the handling qualities and degradation of the handling qualities and performance of the aircraft, (b) unsteady forces on The wind conditions, the distance of the helicopter from the obstacles, the space between the obstacle and the height of the helicopter from the the structure of the surrounding obstacles the rotor and the airflow around the obstacles.
-The intensity of the interaction increases with the proximity of the rotor to the ground and/or the These forces are of aerodynamic nature and arise from the interaction between the wake induced by
+Rescue operations. transport speed. the ы